 Dive headfirst into the amazing history of Leadville aboard the Leadville, Colorado & Southern Railroad, another one of the memorable train rides in Colorado Springs' vicinity.
 The 2 1/2-hour round trip journey begins at the Leadville Depot, built over two centuries ago.
 Follow the course of one of Colorado's first rail lines as you travel through the picturesque Arkansas River Valley, through groves of evergreens and valleys of wildflowers and past two of the highest peaks in the Rockies before arriving back at the depot.

 6. Pikes Peak Cog Railway

 In addition to these fantastic offerings, Colorado is home to many other impressive railways, including Pikes Peak Cog Railway, one of the train rides in Colorado Springs.
-Currently closed for renovation after more than 125 years of operation, the train is slated to open in 2021.
 It climbs a total of 14,115 feet, marking it as the highest train in the United States.
 Clocking in at a little over three hours in length, Pikes Peak Cog Railway begins among the various spruces and pines of Englemann Canyon's Ruxton Creek.
 Later sites include mountain gateway Hell's Gate, followed by Deer Park and Four Mile Sliding.
 Here, a view of Pikes Peak emerges.
 As the train rises, watch for the area's Timberline, Alpine tundra, and yellow-bellied marmot.
 Finally, spend 3o to 40 minutes on the tip of Pikes Peak, the inspiration of "America the Beautiful."